DedxAB/DedxAB/README.md

 - **Tools:** Visual Studio Code, Git

 ## 📫 How to reach me
-You can send me an email at `arnab.officialcorp@gmail.com`.
+You can send me an email at `arnab.officialcorp@gmail.com`

 ## ⚡📸 Fun fact
 When I'm not coding, I love exploring my city with my camera.
-Check out some of my photography on my IG 🌇🌆.
+Check out some of my photography on my [IG](https://www.instagram.com/sumit_ig09/) 🌇🌆.